 The first people ever to crack open a watermelon must have thought they hit the jackpot (let's set aside the fact that jackpots might not have been a thing back then).
 Full of water to quench the thirst and meaty fruit to fill the tummy, plus it comes in its own weatherproof package?
 Thank you, Mother Nature!
 But it's that solid rind that makes it hard to guess what's inside: Is it ripe and juicy or dry and mealy?
 Here's how to know at a glance, plus tips for storing watermelon and favorite watermelon recipes.

 It can be a little tricky to know beforehand what you'll find when you slice open a whole watermelon.
-But if you know what to look for, you've got a better chance of picking out a good one:
+But if you know what to look for, you've got a better chance of picking a good one.
+Here's how to choose a ripe watermelon:

 Look for a Yellow Patch.
 Watermelons grow on vines that run along the ground, developing a light-colored patch on their undersides where the sun doesn't reach.
 Pick up a watermelon and look for that patch, also called a field spot.
 If it's creamy yellow, that indicates the melon was ripe when it was picked.
 If it's white or green, it was probably picked too soon and isn't ripe.
 And no, watermelons do not ripen after they're picked.